Vijayawada: Metro rail System

-A 66km light transit system is proposed to connect the city with Amaravathi and its surrounding suburbs.The metro project is implemented by a special purpose vehicle named as, Amaravati Metro Rail Corporation.
+A 66 km light transit system is proposed to connect the city with Amaravati and its surrounding suburbs.The metro project is implemented by a special purpose vehicle named as, Amaravati Metro Rail Corporation.
 Amaravati Metro Rail Corporation has been renamed as Andhra Pradesh Metro Rail Corporation Ltd after the Managing Director of AMRC suggested that it might be appropriate to change the name AMRC as APMRC so as to implement the Metro Projects in other parts of the State and the ruling government obliged.

 Air

 The Vijayawada Airport at Gannavaram provides air connectivity to major metropolitan cities of the country.
 On 3 May 2017, the airport was upgraded from domestic to international.
 Currently, Air India, Jet Airways and Spice Jet are operating in the Vijayawada Airport.
 International flights started from 4 December 2018 by Indigo Airlines to Singapore.
-The international flights to Singapore stopped after 27 June 2019 because the State Government stopped Viability Gap Funding in June 2019.
-As of June 2019, it registered a domestic passenger movement growth rate of 70.0% with a total of 11 Lakh 92 Thousand Passengers in FY 19.
+The international flights to Singapore stopped after 27 June 2019 because the State Government stopped viability gap funding in June 2019.
+As of June 2019, it registered a domestic passenger movement growth rate of 70.0% with a total of 1,192,000 passengers in 2019.
 Aircraft movement recorded a growth of 65.0%.

 Education

 The Primary and Secondary School Education is imparted by the Government, Aided and Private Schools, under the State School Education Department.
 As per the school information report for the academic year 2015–16, the city has 133,837 students enrolled in 529 Schools.
 The state and CBSE syllabus are followed by schools for the Secondary School Certificate.
 The languages of instruction are English, Urdu and Telugu.

 For 10+2 education, there are two government junior colleges, namely S.R.R. & C.V.R.
-Government College and Government Junior College (at Vinchipeta); a railway junior college; three co-operative, 12 private aided, including the oldest, S.R.R & C.V.R College (established in 1937), Andhra Loyola College (established in December 1953), Maria Stella College for Girls (established in 1962),K.B.N College (established in 1965), Velagapudi Ramakrishna Siddhartha Engineering College (established in 1977), the oldest engineering college in Andhra Pradesh, and many private unaided colleges.
+Government College and Government Junior College (at Vinchipeta); a railway junior college; three co-operative, 12 private aided, including the oldest, S.R.R & C.V.R College (established in 1937), Andhra Loyola College (established in December 1953), Maria Stella College for Girls (established in 1962), KBN College (established in 1965), Velagapudi Ramakrishna Siddhartha Engineering College (established in 1977), the oldest engineering college in Andhra Pradesh, and many private unaided colleges.
 School of Planning and Architecture, Vijayawada (SPAV) was established in 2008, a higher education institute in Vijayawada.
 It is one of the three Schools of Planning and Architecture (SPAs) established by the Ministry of Human Resource Development in 2008 as an autonomous institute and a fully central funded institution.

 The Sarvotthama Grandhalaya is a city library established on 30 March 1987.
 It serves an average daily readership of 200, equipped with 22,000 books related to many fields.
 VMC & VBFS Research and Reference Library is a reader's room/library maintained by Vijayawada Book Festival Society.